Email Processing in Lua

 Overridden metamethods: None

-Table RspamdSymbol
+RspamdSymbol Table

 The table describes the signs of spam detected in the message (for example, file with a threat, unwanted URL, and so on) for which points have been added to the spam score.